Henrique-PGR/mediacatalog-dynamodb-iam-ec2/README.md

 Security group

-All deployed in a single IaC workflow.
+End-to-end IaC deployment with reusable, version-controlled configuration.

-Validation Results
+Validation

-Across all three deployment methods:
+Across all three methods:

-✅ DynamoDB scan works
+✔ DynamoDB scan works

-❌ PutItem fails with AccessDenied (intended)
+✔ EC2 assumes IAM role successfully

-✅ EC2 uses IAM instance profile, not access keys
+✔ No access keys stored

-✅ Architecture is identical across Console, CLI, and CloudFormation
+❌ Write operations blocked (intended behavior)

-📸 All proof stored in validation-screenshots/
+📸 All outputs stored in validation-screenshots/

 Concluding Insights

-Delivering the same architecture through Console, CLI, and CloudFormation demonstrates versatility across operational, automated, and IaC-based cloud workflows.
+Delivering the same architecture three different ways highlights versatility in DevOps workflows — from hands-on validation to automation to full IaC.
-This repository serves as a reusable blueprint for secure, read-only DynamoDB access patterns in AWS.
+This repository serves as a reusable blueprint for secure, role-based DynamoDB access patterns in AWS.